Liubsyy/JarEditor/README.md

 <img src="./img/JarEditor_main.png" width="800" height="506" />

-After modification, click **Save/Compile** to compile and save the currently modified java content.
+After modification, click **Save(Compile)** to compile and save the currently modified java content.

 Finally click **Build Jar** to write the compiled and saved class file into the Jar package.